kitebuggy/rasp-cambridge/README.md

    `https://<you>.github.io/<repo>/cambridge_rasp.ics`.
 Subscribe to it from your calendar app of choice as above.

 The workflow then runs hourly, round the clock.
-Each run first reads `public/build_state.json` and only rebuilds (and redeploys to Pages) when the published data is missing days, is from a previous UTC day, or is older than the max-age floor (`MAX_AGE_MIN` in the workflow, currently 120 minutes) — so a normal day settles into roughly five real builds, with the rest exiting as no-ops in seconds.
+Each run rebuilds unless it fired within `MAX_AGE_MIN` (45 minutes) of the previous build — that is a debounce against a burst of scheduler deliveries, **not** a freshness rule.
+What actually gets re-fetched is decided per forecast day by the `FRESHNESS` table in `rasp_stars.py`: today and tomorrow every run, the back half of the week once or twice a day.
+A typical run therefore costs two requests to RASP rather than seven.
 See
 [When RASP is unavailable](#when-rasp-is-unavailable) and [Scheduling reliability](#scheduling-reliability).